-Drawing on photos and artifacts from its extensive collections as well as loans from more than 100 individuals and museums, Cowboys Real and Imagined seeks to answer the question: Who is a real cowboy?
+Drawing on photos and artifacts from its extensive collections as well as loans from more than 100 individuals and museums, Cowboys, Real and Imagined sought to answer the question: Who is a real cowboy?

 “One of the reasons the cowboy myth has been so pervasive and long-lasting is because anybody could become a cowboy of sorts,” said guest curator B. Byron Price, director of the Charles M. Russell Center for the Study of Art of the American West at the University of Oklahoma and director of the University of Oklahoma Press.

-In its search for an answer, Price said, the exhibit discovers that cowboy “is a verb, an adjective, a noun, an adverb.”
+In its search for an answer, Price said, the exhibit discovered that cowboy “is a verb, an adjective, a noun, an adverb.”

-The interactive cowboy extravaganza will offer plenty for visitors to see, touch and hear from recreations of a saddle shop to cowboy movie nights.
-Popcorn, a palomino horse character, will offer his take on the cowboy story in kid-friendly language.
-Children will also have the opportunity to try on cowboy costumes and participate in hands-on activities.
+The interactive cowboy extravaganza offered plenty for visitors to see, touch and hear from recreations of a saddle shop to cowboy movie nights.
+Popcorn, a palomino horse character, offered his take on the cowboy story in kid-friendly language.
+Children had the opportunity to try on cowboy costumes and participate in hands-on activities.

 The annual family-friendly Wild West Weekend, (check the web site for dates) features cowgirls and cowboys in full dress, music, saddle and boot makers, plus cowboy cooking and roping demonstrations.